KhrystynaDubovyk/RequirementsTest/req-s/TRS/OnVehicleData_TRS.md

 SDL must:

 transfer OnVehicleData_notification (with updated vehicle data value) to subscribed mobile applications

 2.
+In case HMI sends invalid notification that SDL should transfer to mobile app

+SDL must:

+- log the issue
+- ignore this notification

+Invalid notifications means the notification contains:
+a. params out of bounds or incorrect symbols (/t, /n, <whitespace>)
+b. mandatory params are missing
+c. params of wrong type
+d. invalid json
+e. incorrect combination of params

+3.
 In case SDL received valid OnVehicleData notification from HMI

 and this notification is NOT allowed by Policies